graphhopper/graphhopper/README.md

 ## OpenStreetMap Support

-OpenStreetMap is directly supported from GraphHopper.
+OpenStreetMap is directly supported by GraphHopper.
 Without the amazing data from OpenStreetMap, GraphHopper wouldn't be possible at all.
 Other map data will need a custom import procedure, see e.g. <a href="https://github.com/graphhopper/graphhopper/issues/277">Ordnance Survey</a>,
 <a href="https://github.com/graphhopper/graphhopper-reader-shp">Shapefile like ESRI</a> or <a href="https://github.com/knowname/morituri">Navteq</a>.

 ## Written in Java

-GraphHopper is written in Java and runs on Linux, Mac OS X, Windows, BSD, Solaris, Raspberry Pi, Android, Blackberry, and even iOS.
+GraphHopper is written in Java and has been known to run on Linux, Mac OS X, Windows, BSD, Solaris, Raspberry Pi, Android, Blackberry, and even iOS.

 ### Maven